 The VIP cash grant qualifies as state aid.
 The grants are provided to strategic investors accomplishing: i) R&D-related asset and infrastructural investments, or ii) R&D projects.

-To qualify for grants involving R&D-related asset and infrastructural investments, a company is required to invest at least €10 million in assets and to create at least 50 new jobs related to the R&D investment (depending on the location).
+To qualify for grants involving R&D-related asset and infrastructural investments, a company is required to invest at least EUR10 million in assets and to create at least 50 new jobs related to the R&D investment (depending on the location).
 The qualifying expenses are the related capital expenditure (CAPEX) costs.
-To qualify for grants involving R&D projects, a company is required to invest at least €3 million and to create at least 25 new jobs related to the R&D investment.
+To qualify for grants involving R&D projects, a company is required to invest at least EUR3 million and to create at least 25 new R&D positions related to the R&D investment, of which 50% should require a higher professional qualification.
 The qualifying expenses are the payroll-related costs of the researchers, the amortization costs of the assets and the rental costs of the buildings.
+The eligible costs should be incurred within 1-3 years from the start of the project.